basecamp/kamal-site/docs/configuration/proxy.md

 Whether to buffer request and response bodies in the proxy.

-By default buffering is enabled with a max request body size of 1GB and no limit for response size.
+By default, buffering is enabled with a max request body size of 1GB and no limit for response size.

-You can also set the memory limit for buffering, which defaults to 1MB, anything larger than that is written to disk.
+You can also set the memory limit for buffering, which defaults to 1MB; anything larger than that is written to disk.

 ```yaml
   buffering: